The Last Starfighter: Adaptations

 The Last Starfighter's popularity has resulted in several non-film adaptations of the storyline and uses of the name.

 Musical

-A musical adaptation was first produced at the Storm Theatre Off-Off Broadway in New York City in October 2004 with music and lyrics by Skip Kennon and book by Fred Landau.
+A musical adaptation was first produced at the Storm Theatre Off-Off Broadway in New York City in October 2004, with music and lyrics by Skip Kennon and book by Fred Landau.
 In November 2005, the original cast recording was released on the Kritzerland label.

 Books

 Alan Dean Foster wrote a novelization of the film shortly after it was released (ISBN 0-425-07255-X).

 Comics

-In the same year as the release of the film, Marvel Comics published a comic book adaptation of the film by writer Bill Mantlo and artists Bret Blevins and Tony Salmons in Marvel Super Special #31.
-The adaptation was also available as a three issue limited series.
+The year the film was released, Marvel Comics published a comic book adaptation by writer Bill Mantlo and artists Bret Blevins and Tony Salmons in Marvel Super Special #31.
+The adaptation was also available as a three-issue limited series.

 Games

-In 1984, FASA, a sci-fi tabletop game maker, created a gaming system The Last Starfighter: Tunnel Chase for The Last Starfighter.
+In 1984, FASA, a sci-fi tabletop game maker, created The Last Starfighter: Tunnel Chase board game.

 Video games

 Arcade

 A real The Last Starfighter arcade game by Atari, Inc. is promised in the end credits, but was never released.
 If released, the game would have been Atari's first 3D polygonal arcade game to use a Motorola 68000 as the CPU.
-Gameplay would have been taken from game scenes and space battle scenes in the film and would have included the same controller that was used on the first Star Wars arcade game.
+Gameplay was to have been taken from game scenes and space battle scenes in the film, and used the same controller used on the first Star Wars arcade game.
 The game was abandoned once Atari representatives saw the film in post-production and decided it was not going to be a financial success.